-When Anne Married H. Bernard the manager of the Two Bar, he was quickly fired.
+When Ann Married H. Bernard, the manager of the Two Bar Ranch, he was quickly fired.
 The marriage lasted six years.
-When Anne was caught rusting cattle from the “enemy” ranch, she was tried but acquitted.
-In 1928, Anne married a man named Frank Willis and the two settled in a small southwestern Utah town where she lived until her death at the age of 78.
-Over the years, many believed that Anne Basset and Etta Place were the same women; however, most historians have discounted these allegations.
+When Ann was caught rusting cattle from the “enemy” ranch, she was tried but acquitted.
+In 1928, Ann married a man named Frank Willis, and the two settled in a small southwestern Utah town where she lived until her death at the age of 78.
+Over the years, many believed that Ann Basset and Etta Place were the same women; however, most historians have discounted these allegations.

 © Kathy Weiser-Alexander/Legends of America, updated November 2021.